eternalai-org/lobster/README.md

 # The open source OpenClaw hardware device

-[Lobster](https://eternalai.org/lobster) is an easy, affordable, and fun way to set up OpenClaw at home.
+We ❤️ OpenClaw.
+But no easy way exists to run OpenClaw safely.
+So we build [Lobster](https://eternalai.org/lobster) —  a beautiful, affordable, and secure way to run OpenClaw at home (and at work too!).

+**Why Lobster?**

+Running OpenClaw on cloud services means your data lives on someone's server.
+Running OpenClaw on your personal computer means OpenClaw has access to your browser and files — that's a security risk.

+Lobster is the best of both worlds.
+It's a dedicated computer for OpenClaw.
+Your data stays private.
+Your personal computer stays safe.

-Lobster upgrades your OpenClaw setup with a dedicated hardware device:
+**Lobster upgrades your OpenClaw setup with a dedicated hardware device:**

-- **🔌 Plug & play:** Plug in, connect WiFi, then talk to it — it's that easy
+- 🔌 Plug & play: Plug in, connect WiFi, then talk to it — it's that easy
-- **🕓 24/7:** It has its own computer and always runs
+- 🕓 24/7: It has its own computer and always runs
-- **🛡️ Secure by design:** It has its own browser & file systems and never touches yours
+- 🛡️ Secure by design: It has its own browser & file systems and never touches yours
-- **🔒 Private by default:** Your data never leaves your Lobster device
+- 🔒 Private by default: Your data never leaves your Lobster device

-OpenClaw runs on Lobster, so you get all the things you love about OpenClaw:
+**OpenClaw runs on Lobster, so you get all the things you love about OpenClaw:**

-- **📱 Any chat app:** Talk to it on WhatsApp, Telegram, Discord, Slack, or iMessage
+- 📱 Any chat app: Talk to it on WhatsApp, Telegram, Discord, Slack, or iMessage
-- **🧠 Persistent memory:** It remembers your conversations and becomes uniquely yours
+- 🧠 Persistent memory: It remembers your conversations and becomes uniquely yours
-- **🧩 Skills & plugins:** Extend with community skills or build your own
+- 🧩 Skills & plugins: Extend with community skills or build your own
-- **💪 AI that actually does things:** Handles your emails, manages your calendar, checks in flights
+- 💪 AI that actually does things: Handles your emails, manages your calendar, checks in flights

 <img src="https://github.com/eternalai-org/lobsters/raw/main/lobster.gif">